prasso/prasso_api/docs/github-repository-sites.md

 When a GitHub repository is specified for a site:

+1. The repository is cloned/deployed to `public/hosted_sites/{repository_name}/`
-1. Site pages are sourced directly from the repository content
+2. Site pages are sourced directly from the deployed repository content
-2. The manual site pages editor is automatically disabled
+3. The manual site pages editor is automatically disabled
-3. Content updates are managed through GitHub's version control system
+4. Content updates are managed through GitHub's version control system
-4. Changes to the repository are automatically reflected on the site
+5. Changes to the repository are automatically reflected on the site

+### Page Resolution Order

+When a user requests a page, the system follows this resolution order:

+1. **Direct file match**: Serve the exact file path (e.g., `/about` → `hosted_sites/repo/about`)
+2. **HTML extension**: Try with `.html` extension (e.g., `/about` → `hosted_sites/repo/about.html`)
+3. **Directory index**: Check for `index.html` in a directory (e.g., `/about` → `hosted_sites/repo/about/index.html`)
+4. **Prasso pages**: Fall back to Prasso's page system if the file doesn't exist in the repository
+5. **Repository index fallback**: If no Prasso page is found, serve the repository's `index.html` (useful for single-page applications)

 ## Configuration